Core Group Guide

 (25 minutes)

-Experience Talking to others about Jesus
+Experience — Talking to the Lord

 You can find other starting points for all the Core Experiences and more guidance for praying for someone to be filled with the Holy Spirit on our Resources page.